 Typical Viking Meals

 A Viking family would typically eat two meals per day.
 Dagmal was the morning meal in which the adults would eat leftover stew from the night before with bread and fruit.
-The children would usually have porridge and dried fruit or on occasion, buttermilk and bread.
+The children would usually have porridge and dried fruit or, on occasion, buttermilk and bread.
 A Viking dinner or evening meal was called Nattmal, which they would have at the end of their working day.
 This meal consisted of meat with stewed vegetables accompanied by an ale drink.

 The thing that made a Viking feast different from a typical meal was the fact the women would cook the meats, vegetables and bread over an open fire in the middle of a hall.
 While the food was the same, its preparation and large quantities ensured a feast was a special occasion.
 A feast was also a time where they would drink mead, a strong fermented drink made from honey.
-These days, let us handle the work.
-You can order some of the best selling bakery gift packages and we will do the preparation and deliver fresh to your door.
-At least we’ll have the dessert covered!

 Get Viking-Inspired Foods from O&H Danish Bakery Delivered Straight to Your Door